 Visit the archipelago of Vesterålen and explore the several winter activities on offer.
 Situated just north of the Lofoten Islands, this peaceful region has a strong fishing culture, lots of interesting art to explore, and a front-row seat to the northern lights (aurora borealis).

-The northern light often illuminates Vesterålen’s polar nights.
+The northern light often illuminates Vesterålen’s polar night.
 This natural phenomenon is difficult to catch on camera, but if you join a northern light safari, local guides will teach you how to freeze the moment.